PriyaPalak/PriyaPalak/README.md

 ### ⚡️ Currently ⚡️

+- Working on my Communication and Interpersonal skills
-- Brushing up on my knowledge of Statistics and SQL concepts
+- Brushing up on my SQL concepts
-- Learning a new skill - Web Scrapping
-- Working on my LinkedIn Profile

 ### 🙌🏻 Connect with Me